L O A D I N G

 If you are new to open water swimming please do introduce yourself to the registration desk and we will make sure that you are aware of the session procedures and we can normally find an experienced member to look after you.
 Take your time to acclimatize to the water and spend some time on the 75m novice loop closer to the deck, and on the shorter 400m loop before tackling the longer distances.

-If you feel you have mitigating circumstances which requires non-wetsuit open water swimming, please fill in the Wetsuit Exemption Application Form and obtain the necessary signature prior to your session ( new applications from 2022 only will be carried forward to 2023) The water temperature must be a minimum of 14 degrees for non-wetsuit swimming and you swim at your own risk.
-Non wet suit swimmers must wear a bright green hat (we have them to buy at the lake) to identify themselves.
+If you feel you have mitigating circumstances which requires non-wetsuit open water swimming, please fill in the Wetsuit Exemption Application Form and obtain the necessary signature prior to your session.
+Non wetsuit swimmers must wear a bright green hat (we have them to buy at the lake) to identify themselves.

 Yes, but do be aware that you will feel the cold much more and please accept that this is at your own risk.